methods2022/team08_project/README.md

 ### Contributions
-Our contributions to this project are outlined below:
+Our contributions to this project are outlined below.
+We would like to thank all group members for their hard work and dedication.

 - Adeline Schwartz:
 - Anusha Kumar: `project_counts_table.jl`, `updated_project_counts.csv`, `numdays_boxplots_scatterplots.jl`, `boxplot.png`, and `scatter.png`